How to fix crashing apps on your Mac

-As Mac OS X users, we have something to be happy about when it comes to app crashes and freezes: rarity.
+As Mac users, we have something to be happy about when it comes to app crashes and freezes: rarity.
 Typically you can work on your Mac for hours at a time without a single issue.
-However, a crashing app certainly can happen, leading to lost productivity, time and, worst of all, lost work.
-Fortunately, there are several steps you can take to recover from a crashed app, as well as prevent the issue in the first place.
+However, a crashing app certainly can happen, leading to lost productivity, time, and, worst of all, lost work.
+Fortunately, there are several steps you can take to recover from a crashed app and prevent the issue in the first place.

 How to fix a crashing app after the macOS upgrade

-App crashes after the the macOS update is more than a common problem.
+App crashes after the macOS update is more than a common problem.
 Some apps freeze or malfunction, some won’t launch, some show no signs of life whatsoever.
-Why it happens?
-The most probable reason is that the app is simply not ready for Sierra.
-Something in its depth turned out to be incompatible with the new macOS 10.12.
+Why does it happen?
+The most probable reason is that the app is simply not ready for the latest macOS.
+Something in its depth turned out to be incompatible with the new macOS.

 Now, what can you do to fix an app crashing?
 Three things.

 - First, see if you have the latest version of the app by clicking on its name it the top menu and choosing Check for updates.

 - Second, visit the developer’s website (or App Store page) and see if they’ve issued a statement about current macOS compatibility.

 - Finally, some crashed apps can sometimes be fixed by running maintenance scripts.
 Download the Mac troubleshooting app, CleanMyMac X, launch it, find the Maintenance tab and run the scripts (see details at the end of the article).

 What happens when an app crashes: under the hood